ipfs/ipfs-blog/src/_blog/2023-05-ipfs-unresponsive-nodes-incident.md

 4. We also experimented with even higher concurrency factors, in particular with `alpha = 20`, as a potential mitigation strategy.
 We repeated the same experiment with one extra set of runs: the case where we interact with all nodes in the network (i.e., we do not ignore unresponsive peers), but have higher concurrency factor.

     We found that the performance indeed increases and goes back to pre-incident levels.
-However, it was decided that we do *not* go down this path, as the increased concurrency factor would: i) increase significantly the overhead/traffic in the DHT network, and, ii) stick with nodes that do not upgrade later on (when the incident is resolved) giving a clear advantage advantage to those nodes.
+However, it was decided *not* to go down this path, as the increased concurrency factor would: i) increase significantly the overhead/traffic in the DHT network, and, ii) stick with nodes that do not upgrade later on (when the incident is resolved) giving a clear advantage advantage to those nodes.

-## Event Mitigation: stop the bleeding 🚑
+## 🚑 Event Mitigation: stop the bleeding

 The team’s immediate focus became: